inkgravity/VIT-AI-ML-ACCELERATOR/README.md

 ### 2. Logistic Regression
 Classification algorithm for predicting categories (despite having "regression" in the name).
+Logistics Regression is a commonly used regression model for binary classification.

+Logistics regression is used by estimating a probability given a threshold between 0 and 1.

 **Key Point:** Logistic regression is NOT a regression algorithm - it's a classification algorithm.